RIAS CPD

 Engine Shed, Stirling

-The RIAS Annual Conservation Seminar will take place at the Engine Shed in Stirling on the afternoon of Tuesday 30 September 2025, from 13.00pm to 16.30pm.
+The RIAS Annual Conservation Seminar returns to the Engine Shed in Stirling on the afternoon of Tuesday 30 September 2025, from 13.00pm to 16.30pm.

-Hear from conservation accredited architects, suppliers and academics as we explore how public, private and third sector organisations are working together working together to support sustainable, low carbon choices in principle and practice.
+Hear from conservation accredited architects, suppliers and academics as we explore how public, private and third sector organisations are working together to support sustainable, low carbon choices in principle and practice.

 A networking open hour will be held between 12.00 noon - 13.00pm for those considering conservation accreditation and potential mentoring opportunities.